-- 1. Keep vial frozen until ready for use, then thaw. - Transfer the entire thawed aliquot into a single tube of broth. - Use several drops of the suspension to inoculate an agar slant and/or plate. - Incubate the tube, slant and/or plate at 37°C for 18 to 24 hours.
+- 1. Keep vial frozen until ready for use, then thaw. - Transfer the entire thawed aliquot into a single tube of broth. - 3.
+Use several drops of the suspension to inoculate an agar slant and/or plate. - 4.
+Incubate the tube, slant and/or plate at 37°C for 1 day.